-Some material will be provided by the tutor, but you may need to purchase tracks for study, or access music on YouTube.
-Some keyboard harmony facility is desirable.
-Students should be familiar with 'Exploring Jazz Piano' Volumes 1 & 2 (Schott music 2005).
+Sample study material will be provided by the tutor, but you may need to purchase tracks for study, or access music on YouTube.
+Some keyboard harmony facility is desirable, but all instruments are welcome to this class.

 Tim Richards has been a presence on the UK and international jazz scene since the early 1980s.
 He started with classical piano lessons but was lured to jazz and blues by hearing Thelonius Monk and Otis Spann.
 He has performed with Spirit Level (1980s and 90s) and more recently Great Spirit, Tim Richards Trio, and Tim Richards Hextet.
 He also composes in a variety of genres and ensembles.
 Tim has over thirty years' experience of teaching jazz piano, blues piano and improvisation.
 He teaches privately, in workshops and in schools, colleges and universities.
 He has published books on learning jazz, blues and Latin piano (Schott) and is a lead consultant to the ABRSM on its jazz piano syllabus and exams.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.